 Natural stone is a porous material that needs sealed to prevent staining and sun damage.
 Check with the sealer manufacturer to find out how often the natural stone pavers will need resealed.
 Some suggest resealing multiple times a year while others make it an annual chore.
 The cost of natural stone varies widely based on the type of natural stone.

 Concrete is a popular choice for outdoor walkways, driveways, decks, patios, and pool decks too.
 This naturally durable material stands up to extreme climate areas, making it suitable to climates where hot temperatures or frequent freezes take place.
-Concrete pavers are tightly packed for a smooth surface and incredible durability.
+You can tightly pack concrete pavers for a smooth surface and incredible durability.

 Concrete is naturally resistant to salt damage, making it an ideal choice for surrounding a salt water pool or a chlorinated pool.
 The durable solution resists staining and water absorption, making them strong enough to hold up to all that life brings to a pool deck.
 Concrete is easy to color and stamp, making it easy to get a custom look out of a concrete pool deck.

 A pool is a great way to introduce recreation, beauty, and value to the back yard.
-Once the pool is installed, a pool deck is required to provide access to the pool.
-The right pool pavers will deliver style, comfort, and durability to the area while providing a space that family and friends can gather.
+Once you install a pool, you need a pool deck to provide access to the pool.
+The right poolside pavers will deliver style, comfort, and durability to the area while providing a space that family and friends can gather.
 When choosing the right pool deck pavers for your home, consider the elements, the style of the home, and the amount of maintenance required to keep them looking great.